numtide/treefmt/README.md

     treefmt [FLAGS] [OPTIONS] [paths]...

 FLAGS:
-        --clear-cache       Clear the evaluation cache.
+        --clear-cache       Reset the evaluation cache.
 Use in case the cache is not precise enough --fail-on-change    Exit with error if any changes were made.
 Useful for CI -h, --help              Prints help information
         --init              Create a new treefmt.toml
-    -q, --quiet             No output printed to stderr --stdin             Format the content passed in stdin -V, --version           Prints version information
+        --no-cache          Ignore the evaluation cache entirely.
+Useful for CI -q, --quiet             No output printed to stderr --stdin             Format the content passed in stdin -V, --version           Prints version information